 While I thoroughly enjoyed the adventure, drama, and suspense, I was also entertained by the comedy of Zeila, an elderly Cajun woman who inadvertently joined the Bents on their flight from both the terrorists and a crazed, narcissistic FBI agent with anger management issues.
-Zeila complains constantly about the corruption and lack of rebuilding poorer neighborhoods after Katrina.
+Zeila complains constantly about the corruption and lack of rebuilding poorer neighborhoods after Hurricane Katrina.

 - Verb tense disagreement within sentences and within paragraphs;